 Opportunities for study abroad or for placements

-Students will be expected to spend eight weeks, from June to August studying at INCEIF, Kuala Lumpur, Malaysia.
+Students taking the 12 month programme will be expected to spend eight weeks, from June to August studying at INCEIF, Kuala Lumpur, Malaysia.
+Those students taking the 10-month version study in Reading/have no overseas study opportunity.